Weetman Pearson, 1st Viscount Cowdray: Philanthropy

 In 1920, Lady Cowdray bought 20 Cavendish Square for the Royal College of Nursing (RCN) and in 1921–22 funded rebuilding along Henrietta Street to create expanded headquarters; in 1922 she founded the adjacent British Cowdray Club (originally named the Nation's Nurses and Professional Women's Club).
 The RCN's main assembly space, Cowdray Hall, continues to commemorate the family; the hall retains stained glass by Dudley Forsyth and a carved Cowdray coat of arms.

 In Mexico City the couple financed the Cowdray Sanatorium (later the "English Hospital"), which opened in 1923 and ultimately formed part of the American British Cowdray (ABC) Medical Center; contemporary accounts record a pledge of around one million gold pesos.
 The commemoration continues in the hospital's Torre de Cuidados Críticos y Quirúrgicos Annie Cass (Annie Cass Surgical and Critical Care Tower) at the Observatorio campus, opened in the late 2010s.

 Pearson made large personal donations in Britain during and after the First World War.
 In October 1918 he gave £100,000 to establish the Royal Air Force Club, subsequently acquiring premises at 128 Piccadilly and 6 Park Lane for the Club; he also contributed to the RAF Memorial Fund.
 Further gifts included £50,000 to the League of Nations Union and £10,000 to University College London, noted in contemporary obituaries.
+In 1920, Pearson donated to Colchester Borough Council to enable them to purchase Colchester Castle and its grounds, which were subsequently added to Castle Park.

 In higher education he endowed Spanish studies at the University of Leeds in 1916, creating the Cowdray Professorship and a programme to deepen Anglo–Mexican academic links; Lady Cowdray's later gifts supported nursing scholarships administered through the College and its charitable successors.